dapak2002/Programming-Languages-Report/Assignment3/LambdaFun/README.md

 # Critical Appraisal
 * Write the functions in pseudo code that is independent of the particular programming language used to implement the algorithm.
+- isempty
+    - if the list is an empty list return true otherwise return false

+- fib
+    - n in this case refers to the input
+    - if n is 0 return 0 if it is 1 return 1
+    - else return fib of n - 1 + fib of n - 2

+- length
+    - if the list is empty return 0
+    - else remove the head of the list, add 1, and return the tail of the list

+- even
+    -

 * Make drawings that contain pictures of the heap illustrating your algorithms.